datastaxdevs/workshop-ai-as-api/README.md

 <a href="https://astra.dev/2-23"><img src="images/create_astra_db_button.png?raw=true" /></a>

-- create an Astra DB instance [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Create-an-AstraDB-Instance), with database name = `workshops` and keyspace = `spamclassifier`;
+- create an Astra DB instance [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-instance/), in the GCP cloud provider, with database name = `workshops` and keyspace = `spamclassifier`.;
-- generate and download a Secure Connect Bundle [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Download-the-secure-connect-bundle).
+- generate and download a Secure Connect Bundle [as explained here](https://awesome-astra.github.io/docs/pages/astra/download-scb/).
 You will later upload the bundle file to Gitpod;
-- generate and retrieve a DB Token [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Create-an-Astra-Token#c---procedure). **Important**: use the role "DB Administrator" for the token.
+- generate and retrieve a DB Token [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-token/). **Important**: use the role "DB Administrator" for the token.
 You will later need the "Client ID" and "Client Secret" for this token.

 > **⚠️ Important**
 > ```